Taxiride: Pop success (1999–2002)

 In 1998, Taxiride relocated to Ocean Way Recording studios in Los Angeles to work with producer Jack Joseph Puig on its debut album.
-Imaginate, released on 1 June 1999 in the U.S. and 18 October in Australia, reached number one on the ARIA Albums Chart, with debut single "Get Set" reaching number eight on the ARIA Singles Chart, number 41 on the New Zealand Singles Chart, and number 36 on the Hot Modern Rock Tracks chart.
+Imaginate, released on 1 June 1999 in the U.S. and 18 October in Australia, reached number one on the ARIA Albums Chart, with debut single "Get Set" reaching number eight on the ARIA Singles Chart, number 41 on the New Zealand Singles Chart, and number 36 on the Hot Modern Rock Tracks chart in America.
 "Get Set" won the 1999 ARIA Award for "Breakthrough Artist - Single" and was nominated for "Best Pop Release", while Imaginate was nominated for "Breakthrough Artist - Album" and "Highest Selling Album" in 2000.
 Imaginate was certified double platinum, indicating an excess of 140,000 sales.

 Taxiride wrote the majority of the album in a studio, and the final product generally used songs that band members had worked on individually.
 Imaginate earned a mediocre reception from critics.
 Steve Kurutz of Allmusic gave it three stars, calling the album a "slick...bid for pop radio".
 The use of a sitar on "Get Set" was praised, as was the Beatles influence and Puig's production.
 To promote the album, Taxiride toured Australia, America, Japan, and Europe, with the album selling well in all areas.
-Despite the album's success, Hall, then lead singer, left the band to work independently and with his other pet project, Airway Lanes.
+Despite the album's success, Hall left the band to work independently and with his other pet project, Airway Lanes.
 Hall said he was unhappy with "the pop direction the band was taking".

-Following Hall's departure, the band recruited drummer Sean McLeod and bass guitarist Andy McIvor, and began work on their second album.
-Garage Mahal was released on 5 August 2002, and produced three singles: "Creepin' Up Slowly", "How I Got This Way", and "Afterglow".
+Following Hall's departure, the band recruited drummer Sean McLeod and bass guitarist Andy McIvor who had been recording and performing with the band since 1997 and 1998 respectively.
+Taxiride began work on their second album, Garage Mahal which was released on 5 August 2002, producing three singles: "Creepin' Up Slowly", "How I Got This Way", and "Afterglow".
 All three songs charted in Australia; "Creepin' Up Slowly" was the most successful at number six, also reaching number 19 in New Zealand.
 In 2002, Garage Mahal and "Creepin' Up Slowly" were certified platinum by ARIA.